TimeToogo/ff-proxy/README.md

 ### FF Protocol

 FF supports forwarding a raw HTTP request message encapsulated within a single UDP packet.
-However UDP packet sizes are often restricted by the a [path MTU](https://en.wikipedia.org/wiki/Path_MTU_Discovery), often less than 1500 bytes per packet.
+However UDP packet sizes are often restricted by a [path MTU](https://en.wikipedia.org/wiki/Path_MTU_Discovery), often less than 1500 bytes per packet.

 To support forwarding larger HTTP requests, FF implements it's own protocol layer on top of UDP.
 This protocol supports the fragmentation of HTTP requests into a stream of UDP packets.
-These packets are then reassembled as they are received by an FF proxy and forwarded over TCP once reassembly completes.
+These packets are then reassembled as they are received by an FF proxy and consequently, the HTTP request is forwarded over TCP once reassembly completes.
 The structure of an FF packet is divided into a fixed length header, followed by multiple request options and finally followed by the payload.

 ![FF Packet structure](https://www.lucidchart.com/publicSegments/view/7fd9c439-c776-4f96-bca9-d99f1a80eef9/image.png)

 ### Encryption and HTTPS

-FF supports the protection of sensitive payloads in transit by performing encryption between the client and FF as well as initiating HTTPS requests to upstream servers.
+FF supports the protection of sensitive payloads in transit by performing encryption between the client and the proxy in combination with initiating a HTTPS request to the upstream server.
 Since the client and FF proxy do not perform bidirectional communication, no key negotiation can take place.
 Hence FF implements symmetric encryption (AES-256-GCM) using a pre-shared key between that is configured on both the client and the proxy.

 ## Usage